redgeneLauren/HTMLcourse-sample/Content/Chapter1HTMLStructure.q.md

 /// type=MS, answer=[2,3,5]

-Select which of the following statements correctly describes the output of the HTML code above?
+Which of these statements correctly describes the output of the HTML code above?

 - It does not show anything, just a blank page.